 - Smokey Denmark BBQ Truck

 - Whole Foods

-I went to several Trailer Tuesdays last season, here are 5 Tips for making the most out of your experience.
+I’ve been to several Trailer Tuesdays in the past, here are 5 Tips for making the most out of your experience.

 Time: 5 – 9 pm